Key takeaways

 4. Iron

-“Iron deficiencies can occur multiple ways: inadequate consumption of iron-rich foods, poor iron absorption, or iron loss through excess blood loss or during developmental stages in life such as adolescence, pregnancy or breastfeeding,” Kriegler says.
-Other people who have an increased risk of developing an iron deficiency include those with certain stomach or intestinal conditions that either cause bleeding or reduce the absorption of iron from food.
+“Iron deficiency can occur for multiple reasons: inadequate consumption of iron-rich foods, poor iron absorption, or iron loss through excess blood loss.
+Iron deficiency may also be more common during certain stages in life, such as adolescence, pregnancy, or breastfeeding,” Kriegler says.
+Other risk factors for iron deficiency include certain stomach or intestinal conditions that either cause bleeding or reduce the absorption of iron from food.

-Iron deficiency anemia can cause general fatigue, headaches, dizziness, shortness of breath, muscle weakness, pale skin color and chest pain.
-In pregnant women, iron levels should be routinely checked, as expectant mothers are at an increased risk of developing this condition.
+Iron deficiency anemia can cause general fatigue, headaches, dizziness, shortness of breath, muscle weakness, pale skin color, high heart rate, and chest pain.
+Iron levels should be routinely checked in pregnant women, as expectant mothers are at an increased risk of developing this condition.

 5. Magnesium

-Magnesium is an essential mineral that affects hundreds of metabolic reactions within the body, including regulating muscle and nerve function.
-“Many Americans don’t consistently consume adequate amounts of magnesium and most multivitamin supplements contain insufficient amounts of magnesium because it’s a bulky mineral that takes up a large volume of space in the formula, so it’s often recommended as an additional, stand-alone supplement,” notes Kriegler.
+Magnesium is an essential mineral that is crucial to hundreds of metabolic reactions within the body, including regulating muscle and nerve function.
+“Many Americans don’t consistently consume adequate amounts of magnesium, and most multivitamin supplements contain insufficient amounts of magnesium because it’s a bulky mineral that takes up a large volume of space in the formula.
+Therefore, it’s often recommended as an additional, stand-alone supplement,” Kriegler notes.
 Symptoms of a magnesium deficiency include muscle cramps, abnormal heart rhythms, unexplained numbness or tingling, and high blood pressure.

 RELATED: Which magnesium supplement is right for me?